Spontaneous symmetry-breaking in optomechanical cavity: Abstract

 \section{Abstract}

-A theoretical consideration of the so-called "membrane-in-the-middle" optomechanical cavity revealed that it undergoes a spontaneous symmetry breaking as a function of the transparency of the membrane.
-Such typical features of this phenomenon as a square-root development of the order parameter and divergency of the critical susceptibility were identified.
-In the contract to classical spontaneous-symmetry-breaking systems of ferromagnets and ferroelectrics, in the considered system, this divergency remains, due to interference effects, an "internal" property of the system, which does not reveal itself in any divergency of its observables.
-A spontaneous symmetry breaking in an optomechanical cavity might pave a new way to enhanced optomechanical interactions.
+A theoretical consideration of the so-called "membrane-in-the-middle" optomechanical cavity revealed that it undergoes a spontaneous symmetry breaking as a function of transparency of the membrane.
+Such typical features of this phenomenon as a square-root development of the order parameter and divergence of the critical susceptibility were identified.
+In the contrast to a classical spontaneous-symmetry-breaking system of ferroelectrics, in the system considered, this divergence remains, due to interference effects, an "internal" property of the system, which does not reveal itself in any singularity of the output optomechanical response, though the latter is appreciably affected.

 Spontaneous symmetry breaking is a process, by which a physical system in a symmetric state ends up in an asymmetric state.
 Such an evolution is characterized by the so-called \textit{order parameter}, which is zero in the symmetric state acquiring non-zero values in the asymmetric state.
 One also speaks about the appearance of non-zero order parameter as a phase transition.
-This is a general phenomenon, the manifestations of which span from the particle physics~\cite{higgs1964} and cosmology~\cite{bergstrom2006} to the condensed matter physics~\cite{kittel1976}, where ferromagnetism and ferroelectricity are the classical examples.
-An important variable used for the description of this phenomenon is the so-call \textit{conjugated field}.
+This is a general phenomenon, the manifestations of which span from the particle physics~\cite{higgs1964} and cosmology~\cite{bergstrom2006} to the condensed matter physics~\cite{kittel1976}, where ferroelectricity is a classical example.
+An important variable used for the description of this phenomenon is the so-called \textit{conjugated field}.
 The conjugated field is a perturbation, which induces a non-zero order parameter in the symmetric state.
 A characteristic feature of spontaneous symmetry breaking is a divergence (or a strong increase in the case of a discontinuous transition) of the susceptibility of the order parameter to the conjugated field at the breaking point, which is called \emph{critical susceptibility}.
-It is this feature of spontaneous symmetry breaking that is behind the most of applications of ferroelectrics, profiting from highly enhanced dielectric constant, which plays the role of the critical susceptibility.
+It is this feature of spontaneous symmetry breaking that is behind most of the applications of ferroelectrics, profiting from highly enhanced dielectric constant, which plays the role of the critical susceptibility.